-This creamy mushroom cauliflower rice is the perfect low carb side dish.
-It’s so rich and delicious, you won’t believe it’s grain-free.
-A gourmet keto recipe, now with a how-to video!
+This creamy mushroom cauliflower risotto is the perfect low carb side dish.
+It’s so rich and delicious, you won’t believe it’s not made with any rice.
+A gourmet keto cauliflower recipe with an instructional video.

 Trader Joe’s is a magical land filled with fairy-tale ingredients at astonishingly unfairy-tale like prices.
 The first time you visit a TJs store, you are quite overcome at the dazzling array of “gourmet” foods that don’t have a gourmet price tag.
 You stand there, dazed, picking up a wedge of triple cream brie that costs less than 4 dollars and putting it down again, for fear that it isn’t actually real.
 When you finally dare to believe, you start filling your cart with any number of delights that would cost far more elsewhere.
 You grab some of this and some of that…oh, might as well get two or three of those, just in case you can’t come back anytime soon.
 Next thing you know, you’ve spent about twice as much as you intended.
 But you don’t care, because you are so excited to get into all those tasty treats.
 It’s the Trader Joe’s Phenomenon.
 It’s a chronic disease and there is no cure.